crim-ca/geoimagenet/index.md

 ## Creating and Managing Annotations

 ### Taxonomy Browser
 The taxonomy browser shows one or two taxonomies as a tree.
-En cliquant sur chaque classe on peut accéder aux sous-classes éventuellement. À côté de chaque nom de classe est indiqué de l'information sur les annotations en cours.
+By clicking on each class you can access any subclasses.
+Next to each class name is indicated information about the current annotations (the numbers include all the class children).
+The circled numbers have different meanings depending on the status of the annotations:
+- Blank: new annotations
+- In light green: annotations released
+- Dark green: annotations validated
+- Red: annotations rejected
+- Black: annotations erased

 ![Alt text](./img/Capture2.JPG)

+The following icons trigger different actions for the corresponding class (and its children):
+- view the annotations for the corresponding class
+- select this class (and subclasses) in the workspace
+- send the new annotations for vlaidation

 ## Managing Models